 Sometimes, as in the above examples, character filters need significant rewording to correct the issue.
 Fortunately, they can often be easily removed.

-Telling: She heard the author tap on the door and she hurriedly set the cup down.
+Telling: The editor heard the author tap on the door and hurriedly set the cup down.

 Telling: The editor stashed the mug in a cupboard and saw the author raise an eyebrow.